LiskArchive/lisk-legacy-docs/tutorials/cashback.md

 If the balances equal the expected values, it is verified the new custom transaction type `CashbackTransaction` is successfully integrated into the application.

-For further interaction with the network, you can run the process in the background by executing:
+For further interaction with the network, it is possible to run the process in the background by executing:

 ```bash
 npx pm2 start --name cashback index.js # add the application to pm2 under the name 'cashback'